threefoldtecharchive/info_manual3/wiki/getstarted/tfgrid3_getstarted.md

-> IMPORTANT NOTICE (05/03/2023): ThreeFold Team is in the process of migrating this TFGrid Manual to its new home on [manual.grid.tf](manual.grid.tf).
+> __IMPORTANT NOTICE (05/03/2023)__: ThreeFold Team is in the process of migrating this TFGrid Manual to its new home on [manual.grid.tf](https://manual.grid.tf/).
 This migration is deemed necessary, to avoid possible duplication of content.
-Feel free to access the new manual.grid.tf [Github Repo](https://github.com/threefoldtech/info_grid) to see its content.
-We will notify users once the migration is completed, and we will keep this manual as an archive in the future.
-Until then, feel free to still access this manual if you did not find the article you're looking for on the new [manual.grid.tf](manual.grid.tf).
+<br><br>We will notify users once the migration is completed, and we will still keep this manual as an archive in the future.
+Until then, feel free to still access this manual, incase you did not find the article you're looking for on the new [manual.grid.tf](https://manual.grid.tf/) due to the ongoing migration.

-> Go to the new [manual.grid.tf](manual.grid.tf).
+<br><br>Feel free to also chat with our [support team](https://threefoldfaq.crisp.help/en/) if you are having any difficulty in finding the article you're looking for.

 ---